 Living in this student housing you will be just a 12-minute walk away from Brighton University, and a 16-minute ride from the University of Sussex.
 You will also be a 9-minute stroll from Brighton Business School.
 Marks and Spencers Brighton branch will be right next to you and if you are interested in shopping Brighton Open Market is just a short bus trip away.

 Stoneworks is just 15-minutes away from the University of Brighton, and a 15-minute ride from the University of Sussex.
 It is close to various shops and restaurants in the city.
 The bus station is right across the street from the property.
 Living here you will be next to Sainsbury market from where you can get your daily needs.
 You will also have access to a couple of gardens nearby suitable for daily jogs.

-IQ Abacus House is modern student home.
 It is a 6-minute walk to City College Brighton, 28 minutes bus ride to the University of Sussex, and a 25-minute bus ride to the University of Brighton Falmer Campus.
-It is right next to Brighton open market.
-There are various transport link options for easy connection to many other local universities and cultural spots as well.
+It is directly next to Brighton Open Market.
+Also, there are various transport link options for easy connection to many other local universities and cultural spots.

 Brightonis a popular English town exactly one hour away from the capital, London.
 Often considered the most fashionable city in the UK, Brighton is popular among tourists thanks to its beaches, arcades, restaurants, and art centres.
 The city is home to Brighton & Hove Albion Football Club, a famous football team that participates in the Premier League.
 Their main stadium is Falmer Stadium, also called the American Express Community Stadium, which can hold more than 30 thousand viewers.